-- 1. What three argument claim to challenge universal or cross-cultural norms concerning women's rights?
-What are Nussbaum's responses for rejecting these arguments? - 2.
-What are the two traditional economic approaches for measuring quality of life Nussbaum mentions?
+What three argument purport to challenge universal or cross-cultural norms concerning as women's rights?
+What are Nussbaum's arguments for rejecting these arguments?

+- 2. What are the two traditional economic approaches in measuring quality of life Nussbaum mentions?
 Why does she reject them both, especially as assessments for the quality of women's lives? - 3.
 How is the capabilities approach different from those traditional economic approaches?
 What capabilities do people have that exert a moral claim on being developed?
 What justifies such a claim?
+How is Nussbaum's approach here connected to human rights?